Marketing Agent System

 System overview

-- 3.Planned posts are stored durably in the database
+- Posts are stored in the database with status tracking

 Key decisions